desihub/desiconda/README.rst

     $> PREFIX=${SCRATCH}/software/desi CONFIG=edison-gcc make script

 If you don't have the $VERSION environment variable set, then a version string based on the git revision history is used.
+If you don't have the
+$MODULEDIR environment variable set, then the modulefiles will be installed to $PREFIX/modulefiles.

 Installation